Cows kill teacher who was walking his dogs

-One reason these stories make the headlines is that people tend to see cows as harmless, docile creatures.
-But a report in 2015 named cows as the most dangerous large animals in Britain, responsible for 74 deaths in the last 15 years.
-In the US, they kill around 20 people each year – more than bears, sharks and alligators.
+People tend to see cows as harmless, docile creatures.
+But a report in 2015 found cows to be the most dangerous large animals in Britain, responsible for 74 deaths over the previous 15 years.

 Should a week on a farm be part of everyone’s education?